 Creating a tmux session gives you a persistent workspace that can keep shells, editors, and long-running commands alive even after you leave the terminal.
 It is the usual starting point when you want one named place to hold related tmux windows and panes.

 The new-session command attaches to the new session by default, but -d creates it in the background so the current shell stays where it is.
-Giving the session a name with -s makes it easy to list, attach, rename, or remove later without guessing which session is which.
+Giving the session a name with -s makes later attach, list, rename, and cleanup commands target the intended workspace instead of whichever session tmux would choose automatically.

-Printing the new session with -P gives immediate confirmation that the server accepted the create request, and list-sessions provides a second check that the session now exists.
-If the chosen name is already in use, tmux rejects the request so you do not accidentally replace another running session.
+Printing the new session with -P returns the created target name, and list-sessions confirms the same session with its window count and creation time.
+If the chosen name is already in use, tmux rejects the request so a second create command does not replace or disturb another running session.

 Related: How to attach to a tmux session